empuza/taski_rob/README.md

   - Adding tasks with deadline,
   - Marking tasks as done,
   - Deleting tasks,
+  - Editing username and email by user,
+  - Adding admin panel,
+  - Editin user role by admin,
 - Purpose: Learning and fun :)
-- Future functions:
-  - Editing username and email by user,
-  - Adding admin panel